Parental involvement in preventing and responding to cyberbullying

 - the amounts of time children and young people spend on, and the all-consuming nature of, Internet-related activities;

-- children's own control of details (e.g., through use of passwords, phone locks and hiding web browser history); and
+- children's own control of the technology (e.g., through use of passwords, phone locks and hiding web browser history); and

 The significance of "13 years old"

-As part of their privacy policies, social networking sites such as Facebook,4 Twitter 5 and YouTube6 specify that users must be at least 13 years old, a requirement of which parents may often be unaware.
+As part of their privacy policies, social networking sites such as Facebook,4 Twitter 5 and YouTube6 specify that users must be at least 13 years old, a requirement that parents may often be unaware of.
 However, close to half of teenagers who use social networking sites admitted to lying about their age at one time or another so they could access a website or sign up for an account.
 It is worth noting that there is no onus on website operators to verify the age of users (Lenhart et al., 2011).

-The minimum age stipulations are based on the requirements of the US Congress as set out in the Children's Online Privacy Protection Act.7 The Act specifies that website operators must gain verifiable parental consent from parents prior to collecting any personal information from a child younger than 13 years old (O'Keeffe, Clarke-Pearson, & Council on Communications and Media, 2011).
+The minimum age stipulations are based on the requirements of the US Congress, as set out in the Children's Online Privacy Protection Act (see US Federal Trade Commission, 2000, on how to comply with the Act).
+The Act specifies that website operators must gain verifiable parental consent from parents prior to collecting any personal information from a child younger than 13 years old (O'Keeffe & Clarke-Pearson, 2011).
 As such, social networking sites such as Facebook avoid this requirement by setting a minimum age of use at 13 years old.
-O'Keeffe et al. (2011) have called for efforts for this age limit to be better respected, and it is suggested that educating parents about this age limit may be one worthwhile step towards this.
+O'Keeffe and Clarke-Pearson (2011) have called for efforts for this age limit to be better respected, and it is suggested that educating parents about this age limit may be one worthwhile step towards this.

-Two important factors in addressing cyberbullying once it has occurred, are the willingness for a child or young person to tell a parent about cyberbullying incidents, and the parent's capacity to respond appropriately.
-In the JSCCS survey (JSCCS, 2011) of children aged 9-15 years old, between 25-65% of respondents who had been cyberbullied (depending on age) had told an adult or family member about the cyberbullying.
-The most likely group to tell an adult or family member was 9-12-year-old females, and the least likely were 13-15-year-old males.
-Similarly, Green et al. (2011) found that for children who identified as having been cyberbullied, one in three parents were unaware.
+Two important factors in addressing cyberbullying once it has occurred are the willingness for a child or young person to tell a parent about cyberbullying incidents, and the parent's capacity to respond appropriately.
+In the JSCCS (2011a) survey of children aged 9-15 years old, between 25% and 65% of respondents who had been cyberbullied (depending on age) had told an adult or family member about the cyberbullying.
+The most likely group to tell an adult or family member was 9-12 year old females, and the least likely were 13-15 year old males.
+Similarly, Green et al. (2011) found that for children who identified as having been cyberbullied, one in three parents had been unaware of this.

 There is a strong indication that young people are less likely to tell an adult about cyberbullying if they think that, as a result, their access to technology will be limited (Cross et al., 2009; JSCCS, 2011a).
 Parents need alternative strategies in responding to cyberbullying other than restricting their teenagers' use of technology, and need to communicate that restrictions will not be enforced if cyberbullying does occur.

 It may be difficult for parents to know if a child has experienced cyberbullying.
-Some of the indicators may be similar to offline bullying, such as changes in mood or behaviour, an increase in physical health problems, changes in friendships, difficulty sleeping and wishing to avoid school or extracurricular activities (Cybersmart, 2010).
-If these indicators are present, parents can be encouraged to communicate their concerns to the child and offer their support, and ask the child what they would like to do about it.
+Some of the indicators may be similar to offline bullying, such as changes in mood or behaviour, an increase in physical health problems, changes in friendships, difficulty sleeping, and wishing to avoid school or extracurricular activities (Cybersmart, 2013).
+If these indicators are present, parents should be encouraged to communicate their concerns to the child and offer their support, and ask the child what they would like to do about it.

 As mentioned previously, the relationship between parents and schools is a critical aspect of addressing cyberbullying.
-Parents can be encouraged to inquire about the strategies that schools undertake to educate children and young people about cybersafety and cyberbullying, and the ways in which they involve parents in cyberbullying initiatives and in developing cyberbullying policies.
-In one review of school approaches to cybersafety in the UK, the best schools were seen as having excellent relationships with families that were continually developed (Ofsted, 2009).
+Parents should be encouraged to inquire about the strategies that schools undertake to educate children and young people about cybersafety and cyberbullying, and the ways in which they involve parents in cyberbullying initiatives and in developing cyberbullying policies.
+In one review of school approaches to cybersafety in the UK, the best schools were seen as having excellent, continually developing relationships with families (Ofsted, 2009).
 Parents also actively worked together with senior school leaders, governors and staff to develop strategies for cybersafety.

-One of the main strategies used by schools in Australia is the responsible, or acceptable use policies that both parents and students are required to sign.
+One of the main strategies used by schools in Australia is the responsible/acceptable use policies that both parents and students are required to sign.
 Responsible use policies should be unambiguous, and clear consequences for inappropriate behaviours should be spelt out in the policy (Ofsted, 2009).

 Schools are increasingly recognising that cyberbullying is more likely to happen outside of rather than in school (Cross et al., 2009; Smith et al., 2008).
-As a result there is an increased trend for schools to be prepared to take responsibility for what happens outside school hours to ensure continuity of care (McGrath, 2009).
-The South Australian Department for Education and Child Development (2009), for example, has explicitly recognised this responsibility by stating clearly in their policy document Cyber-Safety: Keeping Children Safe in a Connected World9 that any cyberbullying incident should be treated as a behaviour management issue and dealt with via relevant school policy, even if the incident occurred outside of school hours.
+As a result, there is an increased trend for schools to be prepared to take responsibility for what happens outside school hours to ensure continuity of care (McGrath, 2009).
+The South Australian Department for Education and Child Development (2009), for example, has explicitly recognised this responsibility by stating clearly in their policy document, Cyber-Safety: Keeping Children Safe in a Connected World, that any cyberbullying incident should be treated as a behaviour management issue and dealt with via relevant school policy, even if the incident occurs outside of school hours.

 The following points that have been raised in this paper can guide practitioners in supporting parents to play a role in preventing and addressing cyberbullying.
 Parents can:

-- Increase their knowledge and become more adept at the use of technologies being used by their children (Mishna, Cook et al., 2009; O'Keeffe et al., 2011; Spears et al., 2008).
-Learning alongside children and young people can be an effective way to achieve this - parents can be encouraged to let their children be the "experts" and help them understand the tools that they are using online.
+- increase their knowledge and become more adept at the use of technologies being used by their children (Mishna, Cook et al., 2009; O'Keeffe & Clarke-Pearson, 2011; Spears et al., 2008).
+Learning alongside children and young people can be an effective way to achieve this, with parents being encouraged to let their children be the "experts" and help them understand the tools that they are using online;

-- Take an active role in discussing the benefits of online engagement, and how to respond to cyberbullying and other negative online behaviours, with their children, framed in a discussion about good cyber-citizenship (O'Keeffe et al., 2011).
+- take an active role in discussing with their children the benefits of online engagement, and how to respond to cyberbullying and other negative online behaviours, framed in a discussion about good cyber-citizenship (O'Keeffe & Clarke-Pearson, 2011);

-- Develop an online-use plan, in partnership with other family members, which includes details of appropriate online topics, privacy setting checks and any inappropriate posts that have occurred on online profiles (O'Keeffe et al., 2011).
-Children and young people need the same moral and ethical guidance and clear, appropriate boundaries as they do offline (Spears et al., 2008).
+- develop an online use plan, in partnership with other family members, which includes details of appropriate online topics, privacy setting checks and any inappropriate posts that have occurred on online profiles (O'Keeffe & Clarke-Pearson, 2011).
+Children and young people need the same moral and ethical guidance and clear, appropriate boundaries for online behaviour as they do for offline behaviour (Spears et al., 2008);

-- Encourage young people aged less than 13 years old to abstain from using social networking sites, e.g. creating a user account for Facebook or YouTube, including an explanation as to why this is important (outlined previously).
+- encourage young people aged under 13 years old to abstain from using social networking sites such as Facebook or YouTube, including an explanation as to why this is important (see above);

-- Engage in open discussion and communication about online monitoring, as opposed to relying solely on filtering tools (OKeeffe et al., 2011).
+- engage in open discussion and communication about online monitoring, as opposed to relying solely on filtering tools (O'Keeffe & Clarke-Pearson, 2011); and

-- Proactively and regularly access cybersafety resources designed for parents (see "Resources"), to help in becoming familiar with emerging technologies and online trends.
+- proactively and regularly access cybersafety resources designed for parents (see Resources section below), to become familiar with emerging technologies and online trends.

 Cyberbullying parent education initiatives are currently being trialled in Australia.
-An example is the Cyber Friendly Parents' Project, conducted by the Child Health Promotion Research Centre at Edith Cowan University (WA), that responds to an expressed need for parents to better understand and help their children use social networking services safely (Child Health Promotion Research Centre, n.d.).
+An example is the Cyber Friendly Parents' Project - conducted by the Child Health Promotion Research Centre at Edith Cowan University in Western Australia - which responds to an expressed need for parents to better understand and help their children use social networking services safely (Child Health Promotion Research Centre, n. d.).
 A pilot test of the resources showed positive results, with most parents responding that the resources used in the program improved their skills, understanding and self-efficacy to respond to cyberbullying.
 Programs such as these, if successfully replicated, will be important additions to parent support in the area of cybersafety and cyberbullying.

 Some of the more popular social media sites provide information specifically tailored to help parents understand their child's use of the site.
 For example: